-You do not need to include the columns that you want to use in the ORDER BY clause in the select list.
-That is, you can sort the data according to a column that is not retrieved in the select list.
-Query 2-8 returns every row from the manu\code and manu\name columns in the manufact table, sorted according to lead\time.
-The lead\time column is in the ORDER BY clause although it is not declared in the SELECT list.
+You do not need to include the columns that you want to use in the ORDER BY clause in the projection list.
+That is, you can sort the data according to a column that is not retrieved in the projection list.
+Figure 2-16 returns every row from the manu_code and manu_name columns in the manufact table, sorted according to lead_time.
+The lead_time column is in the ORDER BY clause although it is not declared in the SELECT list.

-'''

-SELECT manu_code, manu_name,

-FROM manufact

-ORDER BY lead_time
+SELECT manu_code, manu_name, FROM manufact ORDER BY lead_time

-'''